 The majority of developers (70%) responded that certified Green Buildings cost more to develop than conventional buildings.
 Of these, 40% estimate that it will cost between 3-4% more, while 30% estimate that it will cost between 10% or more to develop a certified Green Building vs. a conventional building.
 In general, developers tend to perceive that certified Green Buildings are equal or higher than conventional buildings with regards to property value (100%) and rental price (100%).
-Apart from a perceived higher construction cost, 67% of developers also perceive certified Green Buildings.
+Apart from a perceived higher construction cost, 67% of developers also perceive certified Green Buildings to have same occupancy rates (78%) or higher (22%) than conventional buildings.
 Operation costs (71% of respondents) and utility bills (86%) are estimated to be lower.
 Developers are, however, of the opinion that certified Green Buildings do perform better in terms of the buildings' impact on the environment (100%), quality of design (82%) and attracting multinational clients (73%).